Famoto/Whispurr/README.md

 - **Message Identification:**
     - Messages are indexed using hashes of `SenderUserID + ReceiverUserID`.
     - Clients send the latest message hash (`PrevHash`) to fetch new messages in sequence.
+- **Sigsum Integration:**
+	- The server maintains the Sigsum log for long-term keys but cannot alter or tamper with the stored keys without detection.

 ---